LastStriker11/laststriker11.github.io/README.md

 7. Change the icon in /_includes/head/custom.html.
 8. Remove the author photo ellipses sidebar after commenting /_layouts/single.html, /_layouts/archive.html and /_layouts/talk.html line 18, /_includes/sidebar.html line 8 - line 16.
 9. Change the display of avatar from ellpsoid to rectangle by commenting line 87 in `_sass/_sidebar.scss`: `border-radius: 50%;`
+10. Change the first item in the navigation to a custom value in line 9 in `_includes/masthead.html`.

 ------------------------------
 A Github Pages template for academic websites.
 This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.